Market Impact: A Systematic Study of the High Frequency Options Market: Introduction

 \section{Introduction}

 In recent years market impact has become a topic of interest for most market participants.
 The advent of algorithmic trading has significantly increased the traded volumes and the number of transactions.
 The whole point of electronic markets is to directly match participants that are willing to sell an asset with participants that are willing to buy it.
 This is mainly done via two types of orders: market orders and limit orders.
 Market orders are sent by participants that are willing to either buy or sell the asset immediately.
 Limit orders, however, do not share this urgency: these orders show the interest of the participant to buy or sell the asset at a pre-assigned price.
 Market orders are generally not used by institutional investors because of the lack of control they imply.
 On the contrary, limit orders, whether they are \emph{aggressive} - crossing the spread - or \emph{passive}, form the vast majority of orders actually sent to the market during the execution of an algorithmic trading strategy, for example a market making strategy or an optimal execution strategy.
 Most strategies referred to as algorithmic trading fall into the cost-reduction category.
 The basic idea is to break down a large order -- a \textbf{metaorder} -- into small orders and send them to the market over time.
-The choice of the algorithm depends on various factors, the most important ones being the volatility and liquidity of the financial instrument.
+The reasons for the incremental execution of metaorders are originally due to what we have called the \textit{liquidity paradox}: The volume of buy or sell limit orders typically available in the order book at a given instant of time is quite small and represents only the order of $1\%$ of the traded daily volume, i.e. $10^{-4}-10^{-5}$ of the market cap for stocks \cite{bouchaud2009markets}.
+Hence the fact that the outstanding liquidity is so small has an immediate consequence: trades must be fragmented.

+Recently, market impact questions related to options market have appeared in option pricing issues.
+However, the constraints of non-arbitrage often impose some limitations such as linear market impact \cite{bouchard2017hedging} \cite{loeper2018option}.
+In these papers the authors examine how linear market impact on the spot market can affect option prices.
+The point of view adopted here is slightly different and seeks to highlight how dealing with options can affect directly volatility and therefore option prices.